SSahas/Implementing-GPT-From-Scratch/README.md

 ## Model Traning

 - Used a basic for loop for training the model.
+After creating the data file and tokenizer run [Model_Training.ipynb](https://github.com/SSahas/Implementing-LLM-From-Scratch/blob/main/Tokenizer_Training.ipynb) for trainig the LLM model.
 ```
 for iter in range(max_iters):